djcooke/compendium/_hoh_081_enemies/shinzei.md

       - 'Steel recommended'
       - 'Don''t interrupt Thunder II as it does less damage than its other attacks.
 Mitigate with Dark Mind instead'
+  GNB:
+    difficulty: Medium
+    notes:
+      - 'Don''t interrupt Thunder II as it does less damage than its other attacks.
+Mitigate instead'
   MCH:
     difficulty: Extreme
   PLD: